 Borrowers can get a fixed-rate HELOC between $15,000 and $150,000 based on a maximum CLTV of 95 percent.
 Repayment terms include five, 10, 15 and 30 years.
 The lender uses an automated valuation to appraise your home, so there’s no fee involved.

 Once you’re approved, you’ll receive the initial draw amount in as little as five days.
-As you repay the initial draw amount, you can make additional draws from $500 up to 20% of the initial draw amount plus the origination fee.
+As you repay the initial draw amount, you can make additional draws from $500 up to 20 percent of the initial draw amount plus the origination fee.

 Depending on the length of your repayment term, you can make additional draws for up to two to five years after the HELOC was originated.